smbl64/humble-cli/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
     auth            Set the authentication session key
     details         Print details of a certain bundle download        Selectively download items from a bundle help            Print this message or the help of the given subcommand(s) list            List all your purchased bundles
+    list-choices    List your current Humble Choices

 Note: `humble-cli -h` prints a short and concise overview while `humble-cli --help` gives all details.